1986 Stanley Cup playoffs: (N1) Chicago Black Hawks vs. (N4) Toronto Maple Leafs

 This was the seventh playoff series meeting between these two teams.
 Toronto won four of the previous six meetings.
 Their last meeting was in the 1967 Stanley Cup Semifinals, in which Toronto won in six games.

 (N2) Minnesota North Stars vs. (N3) St. Louis Blues

 This was the seventh playoff series meeting between these two teams.
 Both teams split their previous six series.
 Minnesota won last year's Norris Division Semifinals in a three-game sweep.

+In game three, Bernie Federko scored twice in the third period, the second with just over twelve minutes remaining, to give the Blues a 4–3 comeback win over the North Stars and a 2–1 series lead.

 (S1) Edmonton Oilers vs. (S4) Vancouver Canucks

 This was the first playoff series between these two teams.

 (S2) Calgary Flames vs. (S3) Winnipeg Jets

 This was the second playoff series between these two teams.
 This was a rematch of last year's Smythe Division Semifinals, in which Winnipeg won 3–1.